-The Downtown Day Services Center has re-opened for appointment-only essential services for residents experiencing homelessness.
-Limited shower access, laundry services, and phone charging will be available from 9:00 am to 5:00 pm.
-These services will be highly limited in order to maintain appropriate social distancing and enhanced cleaning.
-To schedule services, contact Pathways to Housing at (202) 674-2365 between 9:00 am – 5:00 pm or email email@example.com.
+The Downtown Day Services Center has re-opened for Walk-In essential services for residents experiencing homelessness.
+Shower access, laundry services, clothing, computer, phone, vital records, employment, medical, dental, mental health and housing services is available from 9:00 am to 5:00 pm.
+These services are offered under COVID guidelines to include temperature checks, social distancing and enhanced cleaning.
+For more information on services, contact DDSC Staff between 9:00 am – 5:00 pm at (202) 383-8810 or by email at Center@DowntownDC.org.

 - phone charging;